mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   since the earliest days of digital seismic data in the oil and gas industry.
 That is, the sample values are stored in a continuous block of memory that can be treated mathematically as a vector.
-The index for the vector serves as a proxy for time (the *time* method in BasicTimeSeries can be used to convert an index to a time defined as a double).
+The index for the vector serves as a proxy for time (the :code:`time` method in BasicTimeSeries can be used to convert an index to a time defined as a double).
 Note in mspass the integer index always uses the C convention starting at 0 and not 1 as in FORTRAN, linear algebra, and many signal processing books.